There are currently 13 flood warnings and 23 flood alerts in place across South Wales

 When the river Ely flooded in September last year, the pub suffered £100,000 worth of damage to the kitchen equipment, food, walls and floors.
 The kitchen equipment cost £25,000 after fridges and freezers needed to be replaced.

-When Mr Jones, who has owned the pub for 16 years, woke up this morning and saw the water level, he called his regulars who jumped out of bed to help lift equipment, tables and chairs away from the water.
+When Mr Jones, who has owned the pub for 16 years, woke up at 5:45am today and saw the water level.
+He called a group of regulars who jumped out of bed to help lift equipment, tables and chairs away from the water.

-School buses from the village were also cancelled, meaning Cowbridge Comprehensive School students were not able to get in.
+School buses from the village were also cancelled, meaning Cardiff and Vale students were not able to get in for lessons.

-Dai Lewis, a Peterston-super-Ely resident who owns a canoe, got it out to help people get to work this morning, after roads out of a main estate were blocked.
+Dai Lewis, a Peterston-super-Ely resident who owns a canoe, got it out to help people get to work and school this morning, after roads out of a main estate were blocked by the floods.